NajatN/Ethical-Hacking/README.md

 - writeLinksToFile(correct_links):

   This function takes a list of valid links as input and writes them to an output file.
+____________

+- writeFlatLinksToFile(correct_links):

+  This function takes a list of lists of valid links as input and writes them to an output file.
 It flattens the list of lists into a single list of strings and writes them to the output file.

 ## Challenges :warning:
 - Downloading requests library: